RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

   > **stage 2** Opportunity to work as community manager for in AIplanet based.

-  > **stage 2** Delay with work and not able on focus on all the team beacuse of partner got admited in hospital.
-(From Dec 18th to 24th of January 2023)
+  > **stage 2** We have faced some delays in our work due to a founder and community manager partner being hospitalized from December 18th to January 24th 2023.
+This has made it difficult for us to focus on all of our teams, but we are now back on track and moving forward with our plans.

 - 10th December 2022
   > **stage 2** Working on Refining the business model and discussing with founders and unserstanding how they rasise the money.